gauarvkumar09-bit/minibackend/README.md

 :Filtering, search, and additional UI/UX improvements :Deployment to Vercel/Netlify with backend hosted on Node/Express

+Currently, I am still learning backend development, so advanced backend features are not fully implemented yet.
+I also faced some issues deploying the project to Vercel, so the project is provided for **local setup and testing**.

 **Start the backend server:**
 npm start
 Backend will run on http://localhost:8080 (or the configured port).